vijayanajay/st_final/docs/file_structure.md

 - `src/` — Source code for all modules and business logic.
     - `__init__.py` — Ensures the directory is recognized as a Python package.
     - `data_loader.py` — Provides modular, validated, and parameterized access to historical stock data using yfinance.
 Supports column selection, input validation, optional in-memory caching, and structured logging (logging config is not set here; see configs/logging_config.py).
-    - `feature_generator.py` — Provides feature engineering utilities, including calculation of Simple Moving Averages (SMA) with input validation and error handling.
-Logging is handled generically at the application level; this module does not emit log messages directly.
+    - `feature_generator.py` — Provides feature engineering utilities, including calculation of Simple Moving Averages (SMA) and 1-day price change percentage (see `calculate_price_change_pct`).
+Both functions include input validation, error handling, and structured logging.
 See docs/src/feature_generator.py.md for API and usage details.
 - `configs/` — Configuration files for strategies, data sources, environment settings, and logging.
     - `logging_config.py` — Centralized logging configuration.
 Should be imported and called from the main application entry point.
     - `README.md` — Placeholder and documentation for configuration conventions.